Lena Hall: Career

 Following her run in Hedwig and the Angry Inch, Hall toured North America alongside Josh Groban on his Stages Tour.

 On September 28, 2015, Hall released her first solo album, Sin & Salvation: Live At the Carlyle, featuring her renditions of songs from artists such as Led Zeppelin, Tori Amos, Hozier, and James Brown.
 The album was recorded at the Carlyle Hotel during Hall's musical show Sin & Salvation, which ran for two weeks.

 Her TV work include 9 episodes of All My Children in the role of Treena in 2009, Juicy Lucy in Good Girls Revolt (2015), the voice of Countess Coloratura/Rara in the 115th episode of My Little Pony: Friendship Is Magic, titled "The Mane Attraction".

 In 2016, Hall played Holly, a seductive yoga instructor in an episode of the HBO series Girls.
 She also performed the songs along with Tony Vincent for the fictional band "Dog Gone" in the 2015 PBS series Nature Cat.

 She has appeared in the movies Sex and the City (2008), The Graduates (2008), Born from the Foot (2009), The Big Gay Musical (2009), and Becks (2017), in which she plays the title role and her first leading role in a feature film, and received widespread critical acclaim for her performance.
 It won the U.S. Fiction Award at the LA Film Festival.

 In 2017, Hall starred in the role of Pip on Sarah Ruhl's Off-Broadway play How to Transcend a Happy Marriage starring opposite Marisa Tomei at the Lincoln Center.

 Hall released a series of 12 digital EPs titled Obsessed in 2018, one per month.
 The January release consists of selections from Hedwig and the Angry Inch, while each of the others features her renditions of several songs by a different artist.

 In 2021, Hall voice acted in a live-streamed reading of a science fiction screenplay called Aurora by Joe Scott, playing multiple roles.
 The reading, which served as Scott's YouTube channel's Halloween special and centered around the Aurora, Texas, UFO incident, saw its proceeds donated to Team Seas.

 Personal life

 In December 2018, Hall announced her engagement to Jonathan Stein.
 They married on May 27, 2019.
+The two filed for divorce in August 2024, and the divorce was finalized in December 2025.